 Teacher Sense of Efficacy Scale (TSES)

-The Teacher Sense of Efficacy Scale (TSES) is a survey for teachers to self-report beliefs in their capability to make a difference in student learning, to be able to get through even to students who are difficult or unmotivated.
+The Teachers' Sense of Efficacy Scale (TSES) measures teachers' evaluations of how likely they are to be successful in teaching.
+TSES conceptualizes teaching as a complex activity and teacher efficacy as a multi-faceted construct representing at least three distinct factors: Efficacy for Classroom Management, Efficacy to promote Student Engagement, and Efficacy in using Instructional Strategies.
 It is designed for and has been used by researchers and school leaders to measure teacher self-efficacy at a particular point in time, as well as before and after participating in professional development programs.
 There is a short- and long-form version of the scale.

 Content